ETP in Textile Industry

 Cooling Tank

 In this tank, water is lifted by a motor.
 The water becomes hot here for using steam and there is a big fan at the upper side of this tank.
 Here, hot water becomes cool.
-This cold water is lastly passed for the next process.
+This cold water is then passed on to the next process.

 Secondary Process

-Biological procedures used as secondary treatment involve the breakdown of organic contaminants in wastewater by microorganisms.
+Biological procedures used in secondary treatment involve the breakdown of organic contaminants in wastewater by microorganisms.
 Techniques for treating this could be aerobic or anaerobic.

 Anoxic Storage Tank

-This is a storage of water with anoxic bacteria.
+This is the storage of water by anoxic bacteria.
 There is a limit marked for this tank.
 When the water gets higher in volume and crosses the limit the above water is being ready to move to the next process.

 Anaerobic Storage Tank